 Company addresses vs Person addresses

-Every column in your file should include a label in the first(top) row, in order for the import to match your data properly to fields that already exist in Base.
+Every column in your file should include a label in the first(top) row, in order for the import to match your data properly to fields that already exist in Sell.
 For example, if you would like to import a Job Title field with your Contacts, you will want to include a column in your file labeled “Job Title”.

 - Navigate to your Settings menu

 - Click ‘Select File’ to upload your document then select ‘Open’